 For those of you who are just beginning to look into PANS/PANDAS or autoimmune encephalitis, it can be overwhelming figuring out where to start.
 I’ve compiled a list of helpful websites that explain the illness well, as well as some publications that you can share with your doctors.

-Most people, unless they get better from antibiotics and oral steroids (or alternative treatments) alone, end up needing to see a specialist of some kind to get treatments like IVIG, Rituxan, or plasmapheresis.
+There are people who get better from antibiotics and/or oral steroids (or alternative treatments) alone, but for the rest, most end up needing a PANS/AE specialist of some kind to get treatments like IVIG, Rituxan, or plasmapheresis.
 Unfortunately, these doctors have long waiting lists.

 I would suggest, if at all possible, you find someone local who can order PANDAS Physician’s Network’s recommended basic tests to bring to the specialist at your first appointment.
 Your specialist may want additional tests, but it can expedite the process if you have the basic ones in hand already.